soltheaeon/mlops/docs/setup.md

 3. Frame the solution you can provide.
 This includes factoring in the following points:
     - Automation or augmentation: Will you replace or support the user?
 Once trust in the solution grows, one can extend the augmentation solution to an automation.
     - User Experience constraints: To whom is the product made available?
 How does this relate to privacy concerns?
 How personalized does the solution need to be?
     - Technical constraints: What data is available?
 How much time is granted for development?
-How performant should the system become?
+How performant should the system be?
 How interpretable must the predictions be?
 What prediction latency can be tolerated?

 ### The Machine Learning lifecycle